 This, of course, was never the case.
 It’s something else entirely, though I still cannot place my finger on it.

 Living in the busiest city in the world has a specific seclusion to it, an unavoidable question of humanity.
+It’s an unusual feeling, and I wonder if there’s really such thing as getting used to it.
 Potentially there is an answer hiding somewhere in the background, or maybe in the melody.